 After several others, including the number one hits Do Wah Diddy and Pretty Flamingo, Paul went solo and had a few more, notably 1’ve Been A Bad, Bad Boy, from the film Privilege.
 This was followed by TV drama, a second film, The Committee, a couple of fringe plays – and then a full-time theatre career, beginning with Conduct Unbecoming, in which he acted at Bristol Old Vic, in London’s West End and on Broadway.
 He has also portrayed several Shakespeare roles including Hamlet, Romeo, and Mark Antony, and he starred in plays by Shaw, Anouilh, and the odd musical such as Pippin and Joseph..

-By 1979, Paul’s deep-rooted love of R&B was becoming frustrated by his relentless acting schedule.
-He decided the time was right for a band playing blues – and his first call was to TOM McGUINNESS.
-The result was THE BLUES BAND.
-After 18 albums and more than a quarter-century of touring the world, the band continues to attract new generations of blues fans.
+By 1979, Paul had decided the time was right for a band playing the blues.
+The result was The Blues Band.
+After 20-odd albums and over 35 years of touring the world, the band continues to attract new generations of fans.

 Not that acting has been entirely neglected; after a stint in Lloyd Webber’s Cats, he joined Sir Richard Eyre’s company at The Royal National Theatre to play MacHeath in The Beggar’s Opera and Sky in Guys And Dolls,.
 He went on to star in The Royal Shakespeare Company’s Kiss me, Kate..
 These three productions also starred Fiona Hendley, whom Paul married in 1984 (an indirect result of the final scene of Guys And Dolls!).